ItsNovrix/comment-scout/README.md

 # How It Works?

-Comment Scout is a flexible bot that can automatically post custom notices on all posts in a subreddit.
-Notices can be delayed, removed after a set time, or distinguished and stickied as needed.
-The bot can automatically filter posts, remove them, or update post flairs if users do not respond to its initial notice within a configured timeframe.
+Comment Scout is a flexible bot that can automatically post custom comments (Notices) on subreddit posts.
+Configurable criteria within the bot settings allow options for notices to be delayed, removed after a set time, distinguished, stickied, and more.
+Comment Scout can then automatically filter posts, remove them, or update post flairs if users do not respond to its initial notice within a configured timeframe.
 Comment Scout also includes whitelist and blacklist settings, allowing configuration based on post content, presence of links, flairs, and more, giving moderators precise control over how it acts.

 While Comment Scout can be used for a variety of purposes, the name speaks to its main goal of helping make content attribution easier.
 When a user submits a post, Comment Scout can comment on the post with a configurable message requesting a source for the content.
 Comment Scout will then monitor the post for a set period of time, keeping an eye out for the OP to provide a source.
 If a comment hasn't been made within the set period of time, the post can then be filtered or removed.
 Comment Scout can provide removal reasons if these are configured in the installation settings.